TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/hdsl_design.md

 \image html hdsl_layer_model.png "Layer Model"
+\cond SOC_AM243X

 ### Overlay Scheme for TX-PRU {#HDSL_DESIGN_TXPRU_OVERLAY}

-Each PRU-ICSSG has two slices, and each slice has three cores : PRU, RTU-PRU and TX-PRU.
+Each PRU-ICSS instance has two slices, and each slice has three cores : PRU, RTU-PRU and TX-PRU.
 The instruction memory for PRU, RTU-PRU and TX-PRU coreS is 12 kB, 8 kB and 6 kB respctively.
-Multi-channel implementation of Hiperface DSL is achieved by enabling load share mode of PRU-ICSSG where one core is responsible for one channel.
-One PRU-ICSSG slice supports three peripheral interfaces for HDSL.
+Multi-channel implementation of Hiperface DSL is achieved by enabling load share mode of PRU-ICSS where one core is responsible for one channel.
+One PRU-ICSS slice supports three peripheral interfaces for HDSL.
 Mapping is fixed to channel 0 with RTU-PRU, channel 1 with TX-PRU.
 To implement an equivalent data link layer and transport layer as the reference IP-core for the Hiperface DSL on FPGA, the instruction memory for TX-PRU is not enough.
 Hence a code overlay scheme is required only for TX-PRU core, which is only needed if channel 2 is enabled.

 For PRU and RTU-PRU, the firmware for Hiperface DSL fully fits into instruction memory.
 The firmware for TX-PRU is split into following three code sections based on initialization and normal operation: